Hepatitis virus

-The anasethesia department aims to assume aleading role in providing standardized science-based solutions for management of pain and surgical heath problems whether in the operating room, pain clinic or the surgical intensive care unit by innovative integration of intensive care unit by innovative integration of international research, creative education and best possible clinical in a way which serves our communtity .
+The Anesthesia and pain management department aims to assume a leading role in providing standardized, science-based solutions for managing pain and surgical health problems, whether in the operating room or the surgical intensive care unit, through innovative integration with the ICU and by leveraging the best creative and innovative international research and educational approaches to serve our community.

 Department Vision: